nkonev/blog/readme.md

 ```

-Nex you should use localhost IP addresses and disable asciidoctor:
+Next you should use localhost IP addresses and disable asciidoctor:
 ```
 mvnw -P local -Dasciidoctor.skip=true clean test
 ```